joggienl/directus-extension-month-picker/README.md

 The Picker should be mobile friendly and should also be translated well.

-The display of the interface has been set to always display as `MMMM yyyy` (" March 2004").
+The display of the interface has been set to always display as `MMMM yyyy` ("March 2004").
 Let me know if configuration is needed here.
 The display of the overview can be adjusted as you please.
-I would recommend `MMMM yyyy` as well there but it is up to you.
+I would recommend `MMMM yyyy` as well there but that is up to you.

 ## Adding to data model